WCHV (AM): In Charlottesville

 Clear Channel first flipped the station to sports talk programming from Fox Sports Radio under the brand "Sports Radio 1260".
 In mid-2001, this programming was moved to WKAV, and WCHV was flipped again to news and talk as "AM 1260 WCHV".

 George Reed's Sistema 102, LLC, later renamed to Monticello Media, bought all of Clear Channel's Charlottesville stations in June 2007.
 After taking control, Monticello added a downtown Charlottesville FM translator (94.1 MHz, previously associated with WZGN) and tweaked the branding to "News Talk 1260 WCHV", but kept programming the same.

 Monticello replaced the translator with a full-powered FM simulcast on January 20, 2011, by flipping its 107.5 MHz facility from adult hits.
 This station took the callsign WCHV-FM to match.

-With the August 2015 flip of WKAV from sports to classic country, WCHV and WCHV-FM picked up that station's affiliations with the Washington Nationals, Washington Capitals, Washington Wizards, Washington Redskins, and Virginia Tech Hokies radio networks.
+With the August 2015 flip of WKAV from sports to classic country, WCHV and WCHV-FM picked up that station's affiliations with the Washington Nationals, Washington Capitals, Washington Wizards, Washington Commanders, and Virginia Tech Hokies radio networks.
 No longer strictly broadcasting news and talk, the stations' branding adjusted to the current "C-Ville 107.5 and 1260".
+The station has subsequently dropped all these teams except the Nationals, while picking up NASCAR Cup Series broadcasts from the Motor Racing Network and Performance Racing Network.

-In September 2016, WCHV filed for special temporary authority to reduce its maximum power to 25 percent of its licensed level (1.25 kW day and 625 watts night) and allow non-directional operation due to significant equipment failures and damage to its ground system.
+In September 2016, WCHV filed for special temporary authority to reduce its maximum power to 25 percent of its licensed level (from 5 kW day and 2.5 kW night to 1.25 kW day and 625 watts night) and allow non-directional operation due to significant equipment failures and damage to its ground system.
 The station's directional array was completely inoperable due to the failed equipment.
 Monticello told the FCC its plans if replacing the equipment was not feasible were to reduce WCHV's licensed power level and operate non-directional permanently.
-Monticello then applied in July 2020 to reduce WCHV's daytime power to 800 watts non-directional and discontinue nighttime operation altogether, thereby downgrading to Class D.
+Monticello then applied in July 2020 to reduce WCHV's daytime power to 800 watts non-directional and discontinue nighttime operation altogether, thereby downgrading to Class D. This downgrade, along with the demolition of three of the former directional array's four towers, was completed in November 2023.

-WCHV received its own FM translator W300DV on 107.5 MHz, pursuant to the FCC's AM revitalization program.
-This translator signed on in May 2021.
+WCHV received its own FM translator W300DV on 107.9 MHz, pursuant to the FCC's AM revitalization program.
+This translator signed on in May 2021, and currently holds a construction permit to move to 99.3 MHz at the market antenna farm.

+On March 30, 2024, Monticello Media abruptly fired program director and morning host Joe Thomas, who had been in those roles since 2007, when it was publicly reported that he was buying Staunton-based WTON (1240 AM) and two FM translators with plans to flip them to a competing news-talk-sports format.
+Monticello Media stated that the purchase created an unacceptable conflict of interest, while Thomas refused to comment.
+Thomas moved his morning show to WTON the following May 25.